Skip to main content

 2. New empirical research identifying distinctive features of collections- inspired dialogue in the classroom and museum.

-3. Opportunties for students to develop confidence, oracy skills and knowledge about university collections.
+3. Opportunties for learners to develop confidence, oracy skills and knowledge about university collections.

 Other research projects you might like